 Watch: Lewandowski wins the European Golden Shoe

 Without those two, there would’ve been no debate about Lewandowski being one of the world’s best over the past few years.
-He finally received recognition of that last December when named the Best FIFA Men’s Player, but he will feel one more deserved accolade missing is the Ballon d’Or.
+He finally received recognition of that in December 2020 when named the Best FIFA Men’s Player, and there are surely no arguments now he has successfully defended his crown.

 Magath torn between Hamburg past and Hertha present